 Software Classification

 The software will be managed in accordance with NPR 7150.
 The NPR gives management guidance according to various classifications levels.
 This documents recommends and provides justification for classification of the DAPHNE software project.
-To better understand software classifications, the list of definitions of each software class taken from NPR 7150.2 is provided in the appendix:
+The list of definitions of each software class taken from NPR 7150.2 is provided in the appendix:

 Recommendation

 DAPHNE will implement “ground software that is used to analyze or process mission data,” which would suggest a C classification.
-However, because this project has a small team and budget to match, it is desirable to keep the management effort in line, if the associated risks are reasonable.
-Using a lower software classification would reduce the overall management effort but with some increase in risk.
-Because DAPHNE is inherently low risk, (for the reasons listed below), the team recommends that it be considered a Class D software project.
+However, for the reasons listed below, DAPHNE is inherently low risk, and the development team recommends a D classification for the software project.

 DAPHNE will be built on its proven Phase 1 predecessor.
-Phase 1 was developed under a D classification and has been operational since 201x providing reliable science telemetry distribution for SDO, LRO, IRIS and SMAP.
-Phase 2 will reuse approximately 90% of the Phase 1 software and the portions to be developed are of a low risk nature.
+The original units were developed under a D classification and have been operational for many years providing reliable science telemetry distribution for SDO, LRO, IRIS and SMAP.
+DAPHNE will reuse approximately 90% of the Phase 1 software and the portions to be developed are of a low risk nature.

 DAPHNE is a ground system that can be easily supported through its full life cycle.